30 Fuel Saving Tips For Saving Over 30 Percent On Fuel Cost

 During idling the combustion of the air/fuel mixture is not completed efficiently, meaning that some fuel gets deposited on the cylinder walls.
 This removes the protective lubricating film, which in turn causes increased mechanical wear, and oil dilution over long periods.

 2. Check tire pressure weekly: Second most important factor for saving fuel is to drive with fully inflated tires.
-Even if your car has TPMS (Tire pressure monitoring system) still keep a close check of all tires pressure all the time.
-TPMS will raise alarm when tire is generally lower by 5-7 psi and this variance is enough to cause additional drag for your car to consume extra fuel.
+Even if your car has TPMS (Tire pressure monitoring system) still keep a close check of all tire pressure all the time.
+TPMS will raise an alarm when the tire is generally lower by 5-7 psi and this variance is enough to cause additional drag for your car to consume extra fuel.
 Lower the tire pressure = higher fuel consumption.

 3. Use higher gear: As much as possible, use the highest gear available in your car.
-If your car has an option of OD (Over Drive), leave it engaged all the time as this will switch to next higher gear as soon as possible.
+If your car has an option of OD (Overdrive), leave it engaged all the time as this will switch to the next higher gear as soon as possible.
 If your car gear transmission comes with economy mode, leave it on ECO mode always as it will shift gear faster for achieving better fuel mileage.